-This title was held by high and middle rank officials who were associated with land administration.20 It could be translated as "estate manager", " chief of estate"21, "headman of the village"22, "Ortsvorsteher"23 and "district governor".24 It consists of two words hk."
-"Ruler"25 and hwt which is a common term used from the Archaic Period to the Ptolemaic era26 that could be translated here as "administrative district or estate"27.
-According to Jacquet-Gordon28 the hwt seems to refer to a private or semi-private estates that could be either a small or a large area of land29.
+This title was held by high and middle rank officials who were associated with land administration.
+The could be translated as "estate manager", "chief of estate" the characterization, the village" ("Ortsvorsteher" and "district governor".
+It consists of two words hks "Ruler" and hwt which is a common term used from the Archaic Period to the Ptolemaic era that could be translated here as "administrative district or estate".
+According to Jacquet-Gordon the hwt seems to refer to a private or semi-private estates that could be either a small or a large area of land.
 Van der Boorn mentioned that: "in the Old Kingdom hwt denotes first of all the royal funerary estates that supplies the mortuary complex of the deceased king".
-He further added that the term could also be used to indicate a private estate30.
-The title was first attested from the Fourth Dynasty in the titularies of viziers and royal family members.31 In the Sixth Dynasty the title hk. hwt 'st that has been long used by the administration of Upper and Lower Egypt during the Fourth and Fifth Dynasties.33 The title appears during the Sixth Dynasty and later on without an appended name of any districts,34 as the case we are dealing with here.35
+He further added that the term could also be used to indicate a private estate.
+The title was first attested from the Fourth Dynasty in the titularies of viziers and royal family members.
+In the Sixth Dynasty the title hks hwt was commonly used by many monarchs of Upper Egypt and it replaces the old title hks hwt at that has been long used by the administration of Upper and Lower Egypt during the Fourth and Fifth Dynasties.
+The title appears during the Sixth Dynasty and later on without an appended name of any districts, as the case we are dealing with here.